isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/sgunited-jobs-and-skills-placement-partners-initiative.md

 </table>
 ---

-Note: While WSG provides SGUJS Placement Partners with a fee per qualifying job placement or attachment enrolment, employers may wish to note that SGUJS Placement Partners operate as licenced employment agencies, and may charge employers a placement fee.<br><br>WSG encourages employers to consider the fees provided by WSG to SGUJS Placement Partners when negotiating any placement/ enrolment fees with the SGUJS Placement Partner.
+Note: While WSG provides SGUJS Placement Partners with a fee per qualifying job placement or attachment enrolment, employers may wish to note that SGUJS Placement Partners operate as licenced employment agencies, and may charge employers a placement fee.

+WSG encourages employers to consider the fees provided by WSG to SGUJS Placement Partners when negotiating any placement/ enrolment fees with the SGUJS Placement Partner.

 {% include secondary-btn.html href="https://go.gov.sg/sgujspp-emp" text="Read More" target="_blank" rel="noopener" %}